 When you open this app, the home screen presents you with current conditions, including temperature, humidity, wind, visibility, UV index (a gauge of the strength of ultraviolet radiation) and dew point.
 You also get information on sunrise and sunset times.

 Navigating the tabs, you get hourly forecasts for the next 24 hours on the iPhone and 15 on the Android.
 On both, you get daily forecasts for the next 10 days.
 The Android version doesn't include dates, so you're left to figure out whether Saturday means this Saturday or next weekend.
-Click on "36 Hour" for brief written summaries for today, tonight and tomorrow.

 The map shows you the radar for your region, giving you an idea of how far away a storm might be.

 You can check weather anywhere in the U.S. by entering a city name or ZIP code.
 Or click on a target icon for the weather where you are, as determined by your phone.
 There's a location icon at the bottom of the Android version.
 On the iPhone, you're left to figure out that you need to click on the magnifying glass or the "i" button for settings.
 Flick the screen left or right to check weather in other locations you stored.